Showing posts with label South-East-Asia. Show all posts

 Day 4

 On the fourth day, we headed to Chaya Habarana Village, now Habrana Village by Cinnamon.
 This resort, built next to Habarana Lake with beautiful cottages has an eco-village ambiance.
 On the way to the resort, we stopped at the Hindu temple Sri Muthumariamman Temple.
-The rest of the day we spent by the lake and the resort.
+The rest of the day was spent by the lake in the resort.

 The private lake shore of Habarana Lake at the Habarana Village